microsoft/Broadcast-Development-Kit/docs/common/install_and_configure_nginx_with_rtmp_module_on_windows.md

 ## Test NGINX server configuration

+>  **NOTE**: To test the NGINX server we will use GStreamer to create a pipeline that captures the audio and video of our PC and pushes it into the NGINX server.
+If you want to use other tool like OBS, feel free to skip this section.

-To start testing the NGINX server, we must open the command line, navigate to the NGINX root folder and execute `nginx.exe`.
+To start testing the NGINX server, we must open a terminal window, navigate to the NGINX root folder and execute `nginx.exe`.

 ![Open Nginx](images/open_nginx.png)